 Infertility affects more than just the person struggling to have a baby.
 In fact, medical research shows that families of a person experiencing one or more types of infertility are more likely to have emotional side effects.

-The New Hope Fertility Center the best IVF clinic in NYC approach is holistic, taking into account mind and body.
+New Hope Fertility Center, like the best IVF clinics in NYC, approaches fertility holistically, taking into account your mind and body.
 The infertility journey is full of stress and emotion, both good and bad.
 Common feelings include:

 - Who do I tell about my infertility?
 How much should I tell my work?